Cancer Care Parcel Logo

 Websitehttps://cancercareparcel.com

-DirectorDr Shara Cohen
+Founder and DirectorDr Shara Cohen

 3.1 Vision

-A world where everyone affected by cancer feels supported, understood and never alone.
+A world where everyone affected by cancer feels supported, understood, and never alone.

 3.2 Mission